 - Lakescaping: For a homeowner or contractor who uses native vegetation and mostly natural materials to landscape waterfront property that complies with zoning rules and goes even further to protect the shoreline and improve water quality.

 The winners of these awards will receive a framed certificate of appreciation and recognition in the local print media.
-Winners are announced at our annual meeting.
+Winners are announced at our annual meeting each year.

 - 2015: Mike and Candy Hesselbeck, Bob and T Boles, Buzz Long

 - 2014: Kristin Smith, Jeff and Diane Hamilton, Joan Kramps

 - 2013: Matt Ralston and the Leelanau Schools, Shirley Hoagland, Mike and Sarah Litch, Jack Laitala

 - 2012: Rob Karner, Sallyanne Morris, Bruce Lichliter, Gerry and June Powley

 - 2011: Brian MacDonnell and Traverse Outdoors, Joan Kramps, Margaret Gass